sweisss/sweisss/README.md

 ### sweisss

-OSU-Cascades Computer Science/Software engineering student.
-Currently in year 3 of 4 in the program.
+OSU-Cascades Computer Science/Software Engineering student.
+Currently in program year 3 of 4.

 Formerly a craft brewer for about 9 years.